 For more information, see "Creating the Payment Suspense Account".

 Note:By default, the payment suspense account is included in the billing run.
-For information on how to suspend billing on the payment suspense account, see "Suspending Billing of /billinfo Objects" in BRM Configuring and Running Billing.
+For information on how to suspend billing on the payment suspense account, see "Suspending and Resuming Billing of Closed Accounts" in BRM Configuring and Running Billing.

 Define suspense reason codes and action owner codes.